NadyaMartini/Data-Pipeline-in-Airflow-with-Metabase-dashboard/README.md

 ETL_dwh DAG:
 This dag populates global_metrics_temp table in vertica with aggregated data.
 This table is directly linked to Metabase dashboard.

+Please note that mock data was used for testing purposes.